Gray house with a metal roof, dormer window, a porch with white pillars, and bare trees in the background at sunset.

 Roofing

-Based on data from 1998 to 2022 by MRA, the amount of American homeowners upgrading from asphalt to metal roofs increased from 3% to 18%.
+Based on data from 1998 to 2022, the amount of American homeowners upgrading from asphalt to metal roofs increased from 3% to 18%.

 Choosing a metal roof in Nashville isn’t about chasing a trend, it’s about deciding whether this is the last full roof you want to think about for a very long time.
 Nashville homes take a beating: summer heat on west-facing slopes in Green Hills and Belle Meade, fast storm cells that roll across Bellevue and West Meade, hail and wind in Donelson and Hermitage, heavy tree cover over East Nashville and Sylvan Park.
 A metal roof is one of the few systems that was built for exactly that mix.